 A unique stainless steel arch design provides a modern, understated, elegant aesthetic.

-Currently under construction, these will be the first bridges in North America that use stainless steel as the primary structural and architectural material.
+Completed in Fall 2019, Garrison Crossing includes the first bridges in North America that use stainless steel as the primary structural and architectural material.
 The design palette also includes traditional durable materials with natural finishes such as weathering steel, wood and stone to help ground the new crossing in its important railway and heritage context.

 Garrison Crossing represents a key step towards improving connectivity and accessibility in and around Toronto’s fast-growing downtown communities.
-DTAH has been contributing to the enhancement of the Fort York neighbourhood for many years, having worked previously on projects such as Fort York Heritage Conservation District Study & Plan, Garrison Common Improvements, Fort York Open Space Plan, and the Fort York Neighbourhood Public Realm Plan
+DTAH has been contributing to the enhancement of the Fort York neighbourhood for many years, having worked previously on projects such as Fort York Heritage Conservation District Study & Plan, Garrison Common Improvements, Fort York Open Space Plan, and the Fort York Neighbourhood Public Realm Plan.